 We charge tenants of China South City Shenzhen a monthly management fee for our property management services.
-As of March 31, 2012, the monthly management fee for our trade center units ranged from RMB3.8 per sq.m. for Phase One in trade center units to RMB15 per sq.m. for Phase Two trade center units.
-As of March 31, 2012, the monthly management fee for our West Garden residential facilities was RMB2.5 per sq.m.
-The monthly management fee for our Global Logistic Center office facility was RMB8 per sq.m. for office facilities and RMB10 per sq.m. for retail facilities.
-In the fiscal years ended March 31, 2010, 2011 and 2012, our revenues from management fees were approximately HK\$24.5 million, HK\$30.7 million and HK\$41.5 million, respectively.
+As of September 30, 2012, the monthly management fee for our trade center units ranged from RMB3.8 per sq.m. for Phase One in trade center units to RMB15 per sq.m. for Phase Two trade center units.
+As of September 30, 2012, the monthly management fee for our West Garden residential facilities was RMB2.5 per sq.m.
+The monthly management fee for our Global Logistic Center and China South Development Tower office facilities was RMB8.0 per sq.m. for office facilities and RMB10.0 per sq.m. for retail facilities.
+In the fiscal years ended March 31, 2010, 2011 and 2012 and the six months ended September 30, 2012, our revenues from management fees were HK\$24.5 million, HK\$30.7 million, HK\$41.5 million and HK\$21.3 million, respectively.